 Because catastrophic injuries tend to be more severe than typical accident injuries, victims often require lifelong care and incur substantial costs.
 These injuries alter a victim’s quality of life and generally require significant support from their family and loved ones.
 Emergency and future medical expenses, ongoing rehabilitation, medical care and medications, lost wages, counseling and diminished earning capacity are factors that must be accounted for when determining a victim’s total damages.

-In order to recover damages for a catastrophic injury, a victim must prove that the accident that caused the injury was the result of negligence or misconduct on the part of an individual, company or organization.
+In order to recover damages for a catastrophic injury, your catastrophic accident lawyer must prove that the accident that caused the injury was the result of negligence or misconduct on the part of an individual, company or organization.
 An improperly executed claim for damages could result in a substantially reduced damages award, enhancing the victim’s financial burden.

 Paralysis occurs when a part of your body has lost its muscle function.
 Typically occurring after a brain or spinal injury, paralysis is caused by your body’s inability to read neurotransmitters that signal movement.
 It is usually accompanied by sensory loss, and requires a variety of medical treatments for the rest of a victim’s life.
 Extensive rehabilitation and physical therapy substantially increases a victim’s medical expenses, requires time-consuming care and generally adds to the overwhelming burden a paralysis victim faces.
 Additionally, depression and feelings of helplessness can cause sustained emotional trauma, affecting both the victim and their loved ones.